denisecase/datafun-04-jupyter/MAC-SSL.md

 ## Install Certifications: As Needed

-If we didn't run the command when we installed Pythoh, we can run it as needed.
+If we didn't run the command when we installed Python, we can run it as needed.
 Open the Python folder in Finder and find the "Install Certifications.command" file.